 - 6. In the step that contains the password, click the Step Editor icon ().
 The Step Editor opens. - 7.
 Click (expand) Arguments. - 8.
-In the Value box, select the value and then right-click. - 9.
-Select Create New Parameter From Selection....

-10. In the Parameter Name box, type password, and then click OK.
+In the Value box, select the value and then right-click. - Select Create New Parameter From Selection....
+The Enter Parameter Name dialog box opens. - 10.
+In the Parameter Name box, type password, and then click OK.